lpodo/portfolio2/README.md

 - Yellow `●` — at least one `>` alert is triggered (price crossed above target).
 - Sky-blue `●` — at least one `<` alert is triggered (price crossed below target).
 - Both dots appear (sky-blue first, then yellow) when alerts of both directions are triggered.

+When **multiple** alerts in the same direction are triggered for a ticker, the corresponding dot **blinks** — a single triggered alert renders as a solid dot.
+The blink speed progresses with the number of triggered alerts: 2 alerts blink at the user's base period, 3+ alerts step one level faster per extra alert, clamped at the fastest level.
+The base period (slow / med / fast) is configurable in Settings → **APPEARANCE**.

 Each color is shown at most once per ticker, regardless of how many alerts in that direction have triggered.
 The dots are visible in all views that show tickers: P&L, MARKET, WEIGHTS, Σ MARKET, Σ WEIGHTS, ALERTS.